-Grants allocated so far vary from: money to help people replace items destroyed by the fire, money to replace furniture, IT equipment, clothes and toys, money to help with large phone bills and additional travel costs, money to help people replace specialist items to enable them to go back to work or to continue their studies; money to enable people to get out of the area for a short break; and helping cover other additional costs because of the fire.
+Grants are being given to help people replace items destroyed by the fire, money to replace furniture, IT equipment, clothes and toys, money to help with large phone bills and additional travel costs, money to help people replace specialist items to enable them to go back to work or to continue their studies; money to enable people to get out of the area for a short break; and helping cover other additional costs because of the fire.

-As well as enabling individuals and families to access funds immediately, Family Action’s experience of grant giving shows that we need to make funds available in the longer term to meet needs that might not be apparent right now.
-Small amounts of money, given at the right time for the right things can have a significant impact on a family’s or individual’s ability to move forward.
-You can read more about how our Open Doors Grants Programme demonstrates just this.
+Family Action has extensive experience of grant giving.
+We have shown that grants to individuals, given at the right time for the right things can have a significant impact on a family’s or individual’s ability to move forward.
+Read about how our Open Doors Grants Programme demonstrates this.

 What kind of things do grants go towards?

-The grants made from your donations will go towards items or purposes that will support an individual or family’s general wellbeing as they seek to rebuild their lives following the fire.
+The grants made from the fund are being put towards items or purposes that will support an individual or family’s general wellbeing as they seek to rebuild their lives following the fire.
 Examples could include funding for or towards:

-• the replacement of specialist equipment lost in the fire, such as to support with a disability or other particular need.
+- the replacement of equipment lost in the fire, such as to support with a disability or other particular need.

 Thank you to everyone who has supported this appeal.
 If you have any questions about the service, please contact email@example.com